sematext/sematext-agent-java/docs/metrics-yaml-format.md

 │ ArenaAllocChunks                        │         55910 │
 ```

-##Specifying variables in YAML
+## Specifying variables in YAML
 The App Agent allows specifying set up time variables in YAML.
 The variable names can be referred in the values using
-`${VARIABLE_NAME}`.
-The variables will be replaced by the agent with values from the setup script while parsing the YAML.
+`${VARIABLE_NAME}` placeholders.
+The placeholders will be replaced by the agent with values from the setup script while parsing the YAML.
-It is recommended to use uppercase for the setup time variables.
+It is recommended to use uppercase for the setup time placeholders.
 For example, in the below YAML, the variables will be
 replaced accordingly when passed from `setup-spm` script.
-If the variable is not specifying it will be replaced by empty string.
+If the variable is not specified, it will be replaced by empty string.

 ```yaml
 type: db